cerberuswrites/moonrisewiki/docs/SUBPLOTS/hydra.md

 >
 > === "player involvement"
 >
+>     * **[HA-YOON & HELENA](https://moon-rise.boards.net/thread/338/)** `PLAYED BY PAN & BANDIT` while raiding a mansion, they discover documents *coded* in scrambled numbers, letters, and *ancient runes*. the documents bear a distinct *emblem* of two 'C's back to back, with a narrow 'X' separating them.
 >     * **[QUEENIE & MADDOX](https://moon-rise.boards.net/thread/368/)** `PLAYED BY RINNY & LAV` they find a folder emblazoned with the *cerberus* crest, labelled *'report on compliance with [[../npc threads#SNAKES IN EDEN|the eden agreement]]'*. it mentions previous leaders of sybaris, and ends with *dmitri wisbane's* name.
 >     * **[ERIN & YAZMINE](https://moon-rise.boards.net/thread/428)** `PLAYED BY JUNO & CILA` their victim's last words are unsettling. *hydra lost the war for a reason,* he says. *the leviathan betrayed us.*